This page was most recently updated on May 8th, 2025

 SECTION 17.03 State Scepters.

-B. The State Scepters shall remain in the residence of the keeper of the Court’s sound system to ensure safety of the regalia.
+B. The State Scepters shall remain in the residence of the keeper of the Court’s sound system to ensure the safety of the regalia.
 [Amended on 02/28/2010, General Membership Meeting.]

-C. The State Scepters consist of two (2) separate rods and two (2) heads with metal screw-tops.
+C. The State Scepters consist of two (2) separate rods and two (2) heads with metal screw tops.
 Also included are two (2) umbrella stands that hold the scepters during the ceremonies and one (1) plastic tub that holds the two (2) heads of the scepters.
 [Amended on 02/28/2010, General Membership Meeting.]

 ARTICLE XVIII: THE COUNCIL OF REGENTS